-The school uses its own framework to determine attainment, instead of the national framework.
+In the junior school, the school uses its own framework to determine attainment, instead of the national framework.

 The curriculum is documented, supported by appropriate plans and schemes of work for the pupils and covers the required breadth of material.
 The teaching enables pupils to make good progress, encompasses effective behaviour management and is supported by suitable resources.
 A suitable framework for the assessment of pupils' performance is in place.